-With this feature, you can record reactions to a particular video and share it.
+You can record and share reactions to a particular video with this feature.

-To better control the screen time, a digital well-being feature was added.
-Once users spend over two hours on the app, they get an alert.
+To better control screen time, a digital well-being feature was added.
+Once users spend over two hours on the app, they receive an alert.

-There are eight further features that are focused on user protection and security that TikTok has been adding over time.
+TikTok has added eight additional features focused on user protection and security over time.

 The Eight Further TikTok Features

-This feature enables users to configure their maximum screen time limit per day.
+Screen Time Management: This feature allows users to configure their maximum daily screen time limit.

 Once users surpass this limit, they need to enter a password.

-As it seems some TikTok users became suicidal in the past, an in-app suicide resource page was implemented that provides users with key contacts and tips to counter these types of problems.
+An in-app suicide resource page was implemented that provides users with key contacts and tips to counter these problems.

-This one I found a bit doubtful because only users aged above 13 are allowed to login and create a TikTok Account.
+I found this one a bit doubtful because only users above 13 are allowed to log in and create a TikTok Account.

-According to TikTok, this is to prevent underage users from using the platform.
+According to TikTok, this prevents underage users from using the platform.